tttam0113/react-dailyui/README.md

 Each timer corresponds to a different task that the user would like to keep time for

+**4. Checkout form**

+Create a checkout form with credit card information

+**5. Calculator**

+Create a calculator with some simple operations: addition, subtraction, division, and multipalction

 *--- to be continue ---*